 “What’s Your Price Per Square Foot?”
 Why We Don’t Have a Quick Answer—And Why That’s a Good Thing

-We get it—when you’re starting to plan a new post-frame building, the first thing on your mind is probably the budget.
 And it’s totally fair to ask, “What’s your price per square foot?”
 But if you’ve ever asked our team that question and received a “well, it depends…” response, there’s a good reason.

 At Gingerich Structures, we specialize in custom buildings.
 That means every structure we design and build is tailored to your specific needs, style preferences, and property.
 And because no two buildings are exactly alike, giving a square foot price without details is like guessing the price of a new car without knowing the make, model, or features.